Leon Britton: Swansea City

-With Swansea, Britton went on to win the club's Player of the Year award in both the 2002–03 and 2005–06 seasons.
+On 16 September 2005, Britton scored his first goal for the club; the opener in a 3–0 win over Macclesfield.
+Later that season, he played 90 minutes as Swansea beat Carlisle United in the Johnstone's Paint Trophy Final at the Millennium Stadium.
+Britton then played 120 minutes in the League One play-off final, in which Swansea lost on penalties to Barnsley.
 Including his appearances whilst on loan with the club, to the end of the 2005–06 season, Britton had played 137 times for Swansea City in all competitions (with a further 18 appearances as a substitute) and had scored nine goals.

+Britton won his second Swansea City player of the season award for the 2006-07 season, as Swansea again pushed for promotion to the Championship.
+Swansea needed to overcome a 4-goal deficit on the final day of the season at home to fellow promotion-chasers Blackpool.
+Blackpool won 6–3.

 On 9 February 2008, Britton played his 200th match for Swansea City.
+Britton played 48 games in all competitions as Swansea won League One with 92 points, 10 points clear of second-placed Nottingham Forest.
+This saw the club promoted to the second tier for the first time since 1984.

+Britton continued to be a fixture in the Swansea City team in the second tier, playing 48 games in the 2008-09 season.
 In January 2010, Swansea rejected an £750,000 offer for Britton from Wigan Athletic but at the end of that season Britton refused the offer of a new contract and became a free agent.

 Sheffield United

 Despite interest from the Premier League, Britton signed for Sheffield United in June 2010.
 He was handed a regular role in the centre of the Blades midfield but failed to really show the form he had displayed at Swansea.
 A difficult period for the club, Britton played under four managers within the space of five months and eventually asked to return to his former employer, stating that his previous transfer had been a "mistake" and that he "should never have left Swansea".
 The Blades admitted that he had never settled in South Yorkshire and agreed to let him return to Wales after only 26 appearances for the club.